jmetzen/jmetzen.github.com/content/blog/2014/01_reliability_diagram.md

 Summary: Reliability diagrams are useful for checking if the predicted probabilities of a binary classifier are well calibrated.
 For perfectly calibrated predictions, the curve in a reliability diagram should be as close as possible to the diagonal/identity.
 This post compares the reliability diagrams of different classfiers on artifical data and discusses the respective pros and cons.

 {% notebook reliability_diagram.ipynb%}

+This post was written as an IPython notebook.
+You can [download](../notebooks/reliability_diagram.ipynb) this notebook.